May 23, 2018

 Common Boat Navigation Rule Violations

-Like the rules that apply to driving a car on a highway, there are rules of the road that boaters must follow when on the waterways.
+Like the rules that apply to driving a car on a highway, there are rules of the water that boaters must follow when on the waterways.
 As a boat operator, you must practice good seamanship and obey both Inland and International Navigation Rules.
 The most common violations are not maintaining a proper lookout and excessive speeding.
 To make sure you do not fall victim to the these violations, follow these BOATsmart! top tips for navigating safely in Canadian waters.

 Maintaining a Proper Lookout